 NB.
-If you prefer you can use the HTTPS administration address: https://192.168.2.21:9443/lbadmin/
+If you prefer, you can use the HTTPS administration address: https://<IP address>:9443/lbadmin/

-This will take you to the Loadbalancer.org web interface, where the web based configuration wizard will start by default the first time it is accessed.
+This will take you to the Loadbalancer.org web interface, where the web based configuration wizard will start by default the first time it's accessed.
 This wizard will ask a series of questions in order to get you started quickly.